zuhaalfaraj/MedContext/README.md

 <img src="logo.png" width="400">

 ## An Overview
 This Flask application is designed to assist anyone who wants to extract diseases' entities from written and/or pictured reports.
-This could be cosidered as a simple medical report analyser.
+This could be considered as a simple medical report analyser.

 ## Demo